A Night to Remember (Mad Men): Plot

-At the Draper's dinner party, Betty has set up a “trip around the world” for their meal with food from different cultures, including Heineken from Holland.
+At the Drapers' dinner party, Betty has set up a “trip around the world” for their meal with food from different cultures, including Heineken from Holland.
 Don and Duck are amused because Heineken is a client of Sterling Cooper's, and Don has been trying to convince them that housewives are their primary market.
 Everyone laughs, but Betty is clearly upset by the situation.
 After the dinner party, she accuses Don of embarrassing her and believing he knows everything about her.
 She then works up the courage to tell him she knows he is having an affair with Bobbie Barrett.
 Don vehemently denies it, and accuses Jimmy Barrett of lying when he told Betty about the affair.
 Betty remains unconvinced and searches through Don's things the next day while he is at work for proof, but finds nothing.
 That night, Betty wakes up Don and asks him if he loves her.
 He declares that he loves her and the children and that he did not cheat, leaving Betty unsure of what to think.

 Father Gill visits Sterling Cooper to make copies of the CYO flyer.
 While there, he tries to convince Peggy to open up about her child.
 Peggy seems to consider it for a moment, but then brushes him off.
-At home, Betty watches tv with the children when and an Utz commercial featuring Jimmy Barrett comes on.
+At home, Betty watches TV with the children when an Utz commercial featuring Jimmy Barrett comes on.
 The footage of Jimmy reminds Betty of her instincts, and she calls Don at work and tells him, “Don’t come home.
 I don’t care what you do, I just don’t want you here.”
 He is left shocked and gets a Heineken out of the fridge to drink alone in the office.